Fbeen/UniqueSlugBundle/readme.md

 * supports custom (language specific) slugifiers

 ## Requirements
 This bundles current release requires Symfony 4.
-You can use Version 1.1 from this Bundle to use it with Symfony >= 2.7
+You can use Version 1.2 from this Bundle to use it with Symfony >= 2.7

+## Known restrictions
+* The slugs will be generated when you persist your entity to the database which means that when you create your entity or update properties the slug is not yet available or updatet.
+* Slugs cannot made from the entities primary parameter (@Id) because those values will be set by the database INSERT command.
+* The slugs will be truncated to the length of the slug field minus 8(*) characters! the last positions are used for additional digits that will make the slug unique if necessary.

+(*) 8 at default conifguration or otherwise as much as the '**fbeen_unique_slug.maximum_digits**' parameter (see below at "Full configuration example")
 ## Installation